-Failure to submit a required element of assessment, without an accepted reason, will result in the failure of that assessment.
+Failure to submit a required element of assessment, without an accepted reason, will result in the failure of that assessment and a mark of 0.
 In this case, the mark for any resit of the assessment will be capped at 50 and you would be ineligible for a merit or distinction overall.
 Such as resit is available on one occasion only to candidates who initially fail the whole MSc course.